 In 1898, Edward Ford purchased 173 acres of farmland along the Maumee River, just south of Toledo in Wood County, to build a plate glass factory.
 Ford arrived in this area after leaving Pittsburgh Plate Glass (PPG) over a disagreement regarding the future direction of the company.
-In August of that year, the Edward Ford Plate Glass Company broke ground and a new business, as well as a new community, emerged in Northwest Ohio.
+In August of that year, the Edward Ford Plate Glass Company broke ground and a new business and a new community, emerged in Northwest Ohio.
 Ford's new factory made its first cast of plate glass on October 28, 1899.

-As workers arrived to work in his new plant—many of them from the glass plants in Pennsylvania—Ford built a company town to house them.
-The result was, and still is, Rossford, Ohio.
-The name for the town was derived by combining the surname of Ford's second wife, Ross, with his own.
+As workers arrived to work at his new operation—many of them from the glass plants in Pennsylvania and Eastern Europe—Ford built a company town to house them.
+The result is Rossford, Ohio.
+The name was derived by combining Ford's second wife's surname (Ross) with his own.
 By the way, Rossford is not the first city named after a Ford in the plate glass business.
-Ford's father, John B. Ford, co-founder of PPG, chose a site 40 miles outside of Pittsburgh in 1887 for the PPG Works No. 3 glass factory.
-Ford City, Pennsylvania was the result.
+Ford's father, John B. Ford, co-founder of PPG, chose a site 40 miles outside of Pittsburgh in 1887 for the PPG Works No. 3 glass factory and named it Ford City, Pennsylvania.